plotly/plotly.js/BUILDING.md

 # Building plotly.js

-The easiest way to bundle plotly.js into your application is to use the one of the distributed plotly.js packages on npm.
+The easiest way to bundle plotly.js into your application is to use one of the distributed plotly.js packages on npm.
 These distributed packages should just work with **any** build framework.
 That said, if you're looking to save a few bytes, read the section below corresponding to your building framework.

 ## Webpack